 c.
 Communicate details regarding the patient to hospital scheduling staff

 d.
-Where appropriate and legally required, report wait-time information to government agencies responsible for coordinating access to care
+Where permitted by law, report specific wait-time information to government agencies responsible for coordinating access to care

 2. For Novari eRequest®